-"Such a comical black fellow, grinning at me, and looking as proud as a peacock in his gold-laced hat and his flaring livery !"
+"Such a comical black fellow, grinning at me, and looking as proud as a peacock in his goldlaced hat, and his flaring livery!"
 "He is an African king," said the fairy.

-"He looks like a negro footman," cried Sidney.
+"He looks like a negro footman, cried Sidney.
 "How can a king dress in such an odd way?"
-"He is as vain of his gay clothes," replied the fairy, glancing archly at Philibert Philimore, "as a certain young gentleman is of a blue velvet dress."
-Philibert was rather offended at being thus compared These curious particulars about rags were taken from an amusing article which appeared in the Times. to a woolly-haired negro strutting about in footman's livery, and thinking himself remarkably fine.
+"He is as vain of his gay clothes," replied the fairy, glancing archly at Philibert Philimore, "as a certain young gentlemen is of a blue velvet dress."
+Philibert was rather offended at being thus compared to a woolly-haired negro strutting about in footman's livery, and thinking himself remarkably fine.
 The child had been inclined to laugh at Sidney for that plainness of dress which his mother's narrowness of means made both suitable and right.
-Philibert was scarcely yet wise enough to see that the economy of those who have little to spend only deserves respect, while pride of dress is ridiculous, whether seen in a little white boy or a black-faced negro king.
-"Ah, that funny fellow has disappeared," cried Sidney, who had had his eyes fixed on the mirror.
-"I should like to know," he continued, "what is the very end of the woollen rags after they have grown so bad that they can't be turned any more into shoddy, when they are only fit to be thrown away.
+Philibert was scarcely yet wise enough to see that the economy of those who have little to spend only deserves respect, while pride of dress is ridiculous, whether seen in a little white boy, or a black-faced negro king.
+"Ah, that funny fellow has disappeared!" cried Sidney, who had had his eyes fixed on the mirror; "I should like to know," he continued, "what is the very end of the woollen rags after they have grown so bad that they can't be turned any more into shoddy, when they are only fit to be thrown away.
 I think that somewhere or other there must be a mountain of old rags-rags that are quite good for nothing."
 "Woollen rags are never good for nothing," said the fairy.
 "When they can no longer be made into cloth, they are used as manure for hops, the plant from which men make beer; and in a part of Italy they are used as manure for vines."
-"Oh, that is funny !" cried Sidney.
-"So then, when my brown dress is quite in tatters, so that not even a beggar boy could wear it, it may come back to me again in a new way, and I may drink it up without knowing it in a tumbler of beer !"
+"Oh, that is funny!" cried Sidney.
+"So then, when my brown dress is quite in tatters, so that not even a beggar boy could wear it, it may come back to me again in a new way, and I may drink it up without knowing it in a tumbler of beer!"
 The idea amused both of the boys, so that even the mournful Philibert joined in the mirth of his playmate.
 "We must not linger too long over paper and rags," said Know-a-bit, "or we shall have time for nothing besides.
-Is there any other thing which you are curious to see in its original state ?"
-"Oh, the ink !" cried Sidney Pierce.
-"When all the ink in my bottle had once dried up, T tried to make more with water and soot, for that was the blackest thing I could think of; but it would not do, it only served to make my fingers dreadfully dirty !"
+Is there any other thing which you are curious to see in its original state?"
+"Oh, the ink!" cried Sidney Pierce.
+"When all the ink in my bottle had once dried up, I tried to make more with water and soot, for that was the blackest thing I could think of; but it would not do, it only served to make my fingers dreadfully dirty!"
+Know-a-bit's fairy wand lightly touched the small bottle of ink which Sidney had brought in his desk.